Solsbury Hill (song): Other cover versions

-In 2013, an instrumental version of "Solsbury Hill" was included on guitarist Steve Hunter's studio album The Manhattan Blues Project.
-Hunter had played on the original Peter Gabriel (1977) recording and invited original "Solsbury Hill" bassist Tony Levin to play bass on the track.
+In 2013, an instrumental version of "Solsbury Hill" was included on Steve Hunter's studio album The Manhattan Blues Project, featuring bassist Tony Levin (who had also played on the original recording).

-In 1991, Canadian progressive rock band Saga released a cover of "Solsbury Hill" on their greatest hits compilation called The Works.
+In 1991, Canadian progressive rock band Saga released a cover of "Solsbury Hill" on their greatest hits compilation The Works.

-In 2020, Serbian and Yugoslav rock band Jakarta included a Serbian language cover, entitled "Selo Banja" ("Village Banja") on their album Letim (I'm Flying).
+In 2020, Serbian and Yugoslav rock band Jakarta included a Serbian language cover, entitled "Selo Banja" ("Village Banja"), on their album Letim (I'm Flying).

 In 2025, Australian singer-songwriter Sia released a cover of "Solsbury Hill" for Humane World for Animals.